 Ready to begin the process?
-Here are five helpful links:
+Here are some helpful links:

 - Login page for the Employer Self Service Portal.

-- PDF tutorial with step-by-step instructions for an Employer Filed Claim (PDF)
+- How to Submit an Employer Filed Claim

 - Visit the Employer page to find more employer resources for unemployment insurance.